CoEd Varsity Cross Country

 Most of our x-country meets are run on grass, dirt and light gravel surfaces which can accommodate ¼-5/8” spikes depending on how wet the ground is.
 Everyone will run at least 2 races and maybe 3 at Burke Lake which includes 1 mile of asphalt road.
 For this course, runners usually remove the metal spikes and put in blanks or run in spikeless racers (option 3 or 4).

-Both Pacers and VA Runner stores will offer you a 15-20% discount if you tell them you are on your HS x-country team.
 If you know your sizing in a specific model, you can look for discounts from the following websites:

 Summer Camps: Here is a list of running camps in the Shenandoah foothills offered to high school runners at a moderate fee.